-Air cooled chillers to have hail protection as provided by manufacturer.
+Air cooled chillers to have hot gas bypass on both circuits and hail protection by manufacturer.

-All chillers are preferred to have a 65 KAIC short circuit rating.
+All chillers are required to have a minimum of 65 KAIC short circuit rating.

-All closed loop hydronic systems to have bypass feed with cartridge filter and air/ dirt separator with blowdown to floor drain.
+All open loop hydronic systems shall have bypass feed with cartridge filter and air/ dirt separator with blowdown to floor drain.
+Contractor shall install a drain valve and P/T ports in both pipes at each chiller.